Roboy/RoboyVR/00_sphinx_documentation/documentation/ModelWorldLoader/1_User_Manual.rst

 **Getting started**

-Open the Unity project RoboyVR.
-Open the ModelUpdaterScene, and select the Updater in the hierarchy tab.
+Open the MainScene in the Unity project RoboyVR, and select the Updater object in the hierarchy tab.
 The Updater has a script called World Updater.
 The following instructions all are entered here.